wadewooldridge/coin_calculator/README.md

 that as possibly confusing to the users.
 That did mean that I had to add logic to CoinCalculator to accept the denominations in any order, sort them for internal use, then put the resultant quantities back into the requested order.
+- Error handling was not specified, so I chose to have the CoinCalculator class throw exceptions such as TypeError back for invalid parameters passed to it.
+I added a try/catch block in the interface code to display this error, and clear it when the values are modified again.
+- The initial implementation allowed for any order of denominations as specified, but limited itself to a "greedy" algorithm working from highest-to-lowest denomination.
+The full implementation to support all possible combanations will require more sophisticated dynamic programming logic.